 I also usually wait till the end of the month to make ‘entertainment’ purchases.

 I also try to reward myself for making good financial, professional, or personal decisions.
 Saved ₹500 on food this month?
 Half goes to savings, and half to a movie ticket, or a pair of earrings I really like.
 Had a really invigorating therapy session?
-I’ll take a cab instead of an auto as a gift to myself!
+I’ll buy that notebook I’ve been eyeing.

-Instead of eating out everyday, making an attempt to cook at least one meal a day can really make an impact on your sustenance budget.
+Instead of ordering in every day, making an attempt to cook at least one meal a day can really make an impact on your sustenance budget.
 I have found that the amount I spend on one meal out can feed me for at least three days if I cook at home.